dreamineering/business-administration/docs/README.md

 auditKairos:
 ---

-Take the pain out of running your business and start growing value or spend the time you save with those you love.
+**Take the pain out of running your business and start growing value or spend the time you save with those you love.**

-> **Gensolve scales with your dreams**<br>[Start your free trial](./practice-journey/getting-started/installation/)
+> **No matter your starting point GPM will help you strive towards your ambitions**<br>[What is holding you back?
+Start your free trial with GPM](./practice-journey/getting-started/installation/)

-## Practice Journey
+If your patients don’t establish postive habits by following routines you provide them, would you expect successful treatment outcomes?

-If your patients don’t establish postive habits based on following routines you provide them, would you expect successful outcomes at the conclusion their treatment plan?
+Just as you can't enforce how you customer's live their lives, we are not here to run your business.
+But have documented ideas on how key workflows can be implemented with Gensolve Practice Manager that you can copy and then optimise to grow your operational intelligence and profits.

-**Our focus is product improvement** rather than guiding you how to run your business.
-But we have provided thoughts on how key workflows can be implemented with GPM that you can fine tune to optimise your operational intelligence and profits.
-If you need help priortising what jobs will lead to optimum value creation, we will happily introduce you to [business coaches](./practice-journey/growth/coaching/) that specialise in this area.
+If you need help priortising what jobs will lead to optimum value creation, we will happily introduce you to those in our [professional network](./practice-journey/growth/coaching/) that specialise in your area of need.

 ![outcome-driven-growth](https://drive.google.com/uc?id=1az0uTGS7M5UWUFuNfOCEzeduYA2bz491)